Theme: "Ku-ku"

 from a member of a "The Happy-Go-Lucky" Trio which played music

-live for the radio station, to a composer of music for comic
+live for the radio station, to a writer of music for comic

 short soundfilms.
-Eventually he became the primary composer of
+Eventually he became the primary writer scoring

 Hal Roach feature films.
-Another up-and-coming composer Roach
+Another up-and-coming writer that Roach

-hired later was Leroy "Roy" Shield, who followed in Hatley's
+hired later was Leroy "Roy" Shield.
+He followed in Hatley's

 footsteps, and first wrote for the Laurel Hardy soundfilm shorts,

 while Hatley scored the longer feature-length films.
-But the
+The 1932

-copyright notice in 1932 credited Leroy Shield as the "arranger"
+copyright notice gives credit to Leroy Shield as the "arranger"

-[In 1932, lyrics were added for the piece, now called
+Later in 1932, lyrics were added for the piece, now named the

-Symphony Orchestra.
-The lyrics were by Harry Steinberg.]
+Orchestra.
+The lyrics were written by Harry Steinberg]

 Original Publisher: Southern Music Ltd. (ASCAP)